petrul/sentence-transformers-server/README.md

+# Intro
 Alias embeddings-server

-This is basically a SBERT sentence_transformers 'client' which uploads data into milvus.
+This is basically a sentence_transformers 'client' which makes the sentence_transformers python api available over a RESTI API.

+- uploads data into milvus.

 ## Prereqs
 ```